BorisKozo/extensibility.js/README.md

 3. From the project folder, run `npm run-script test1` to execute the unit tests

+## Building

+1. Run `grunt build`

+If all went well, the appropriate files should be generated in the dist directory

 ##License
 (MIT License)
 Copyright (c) 2014 Boris Kozorovitzky,